Mastodon

 For UK investors specifically, the logistics are inconvenient.
 UK retail brokers like Trading 212 do not offer short selling on the Invest/ISA accounts (only on the separate CFD product, which most retail investors should avoid).
 Buying squeeze candidates via the long side requires holding US stocks, which adds an FX layer and concentration risk.
 Most UK readers are better off watching squeezes as spectator sport than trying to play them, or reading about them in the historical context of speculation versus investing.

 The pattern repeats.
-Roughly every decade or two, retail or insider money finds another technically-vulnerable shorted stock and creates another squeeze.
-The 1901 corner, the 1923 Piggly Wiggly attempt, the 2008 Volkswagen squeeze, the 2021 GameStop saga - they are all the same story with different costumes.
+Roughly every decade or two, retail or insider money finds another technically-vulnerable shorted stock and triggers another squeeze.
+Volkswagen 2008 and GameStop 2021 are the same story in different costumes, and similar episodes go back as far as the 1901 Northern Pacific corner.
+The dynamic is as old as short selling itself.
 Whether you find that comforting or worrying depends on whether you are short the next candidate.

 Frequently Asked Questions